fcarriedo/jquery-blink/README.md

  * No max blinks
  * blink durations ~1 second

-*basic usage*
+*Basic usage:*

     $('selector').blink();

-For some more advanced uses you can use:
+For some more advanced uses:

     $('selector').blink({maxBlinks: 60, blinkDuration: 1000}, callbackWhenMaxBlinksReached);